What is a RRSP? Complete Canadian RRSP Guide

 Take Advantage of the Contribution Limits/Deadline

-The yearly contribution limit is usually 18% of your total annual income up to a certain maximum (for 2024, the maximum is $31,560).
+The yearly contribution limit is usually 18% of your total annual income up to a certain maximum (for 2025, this maximum is $32,490).
 This amount has a deadline each year, which is typically at the beginning of March.
 For the 2024 tax year, the deadline is March 1, 2025.
 This deadline means that any contributions made to your RRSP until March 1st, 2025, can be filed in your 2024 income tax return.
 With this being said, you are encouraged to reach your contribution limits every year if that is possible.
 It is very important to try to reach your limits because contributions to your RRSP will be deducted from the taxable amount on your income tax return.

 Pay Less and Claim Less on Your Income Tax